tuliofalmeida/bacteria/docs/source/intrdocution.rst

     >>> df2d_f,df3d_f,_ = combined_filters(df2d,df3d)

 .. note::
-   The function returns a histogram with the effect of the filter on the data and it is possible to adjust some parameters and select whether all filters will be applied.
+   The function returns a histogram with the effect of each filter on the data and it is possible to adjust some parameters and select whether all filters will be applied.

 Hint!